justice-rage/wagtail-crx-snipcart-template/README.md

 | Wagtail CRX         | 1.0 |
 | Snipcart                  | 3.0 |

-## What is Wagtail CRX Snipcart?
+## What is Wagtail CRX Snipcart Template?

+This project takes the best of both worlds.
+[Wagtail CRX](https://github.com/coderedcorp/coderedcms), an opinionated flavor of [Wagtail](https://github.com/wagtail/wagtail), expedites development time and keeps you from reinventing the wheel.
+At the same time, [Snipcart](https://snipcart.com/) offloads the overhead of designing and implementing a robust e-commerce solution, allowing you to quickly get a powerful e-commerce site up and running.

+## Project Origins

 This project began as my capstone for [Epicodus](https://www.epicodus.com/).
 The full-stack software developer bootcamp I attended.
 I had a client who wanted an e-commerce site built.
 Initially, I was going to make the website from scratch using my bootcamp's technology stack, Ruby On Rails, JS, and React, but I quickly decided against it.

 I would be doing my client a disservice.
 I could leverage existing solutions that would equip the project with capabilities that would increase my client's chances of success.
-I began learning Python 3  during the Pandemic and became familiar with Django before my bootcamp.
+I began learning [Python 3](https://www.python.org/)  during the Pandemic and became familiar with [Django](https://github.com/django/django) before my bootcamp.
 I remembered dabbling with Wagtail CMS and another project called CodeRed CMS, which optimized for rapid development.
 A couple of google searches later, I discovered CodeRed CMS had rebranded to Wagtail CRX and developed significantly since I last saw it.
 It was exactly what I needed.
 Now I needed an e-commerce solution.

 Unfortunately, I could not locate an up-to-date open-source e-commerce solution I was confident implementing.
 I could create a homebrewed solution, but that would result in the same problem as before - I wouldn't be setting my client up for success.
 I knew a robust solution had to exist.
 After some more searching, I encountered Snipcart; the rest is history.

-With Wagtail CRX optimized for rapid development time, and Snipcart offloading the overhead of designing and implementing a robust e-commerce solution, you get the best of both worlds.

 ## Why did I decide to integrate Wagtail CRX and Snipcart?
 I decided to utilize the following three technologies because of the following reasons in no specific order: